One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 We wanted to stay in one of the state parks near Fredericksburg, but they were all fully booked.

-Since this is a camping and hiking trip and you will visit a few state parks, you must reserve your day passes or campsite in advance.
+Since this is a camping and hiking trip and you will be visiting several state parks, you must reserve your day passes or campsite in advance.

 Also, since we decided to make the trip a week before Spring Break, all campsites in Texas State Parks near Fredericksburg were fully booked.